ligato/vpp-probe/README.md

 ## Intro

-VPP-probe is a command-line tool for inspecting and monitoring of VPP instances.
-VPP-probe library provides an abstract API for accessing VPP instance(s) running in different host systems; _Kubernetes_, _Docker, _Local_ and the CLI app uses this API to interact with VPP.
+VPP-probe is a command-line tool for inspecting and monitoring of VPP instances running in any kind of environment (_Kubernetes_, _Docker_, _Local_).
+It aims to help during debugging of issues that occur in the distributed systems containing several VPP instances.

 ### Features